-§ 44-34-8 Appeal procedure. (a)(1) Any taxpayer aggrieved by a valuation may appeal that valuation to the tax assessor within thirty (30) days of notice of valuation.
+§ 44-34-8 Appeal procedure. (a)(1) Any taxpayer aggrieved by a valuation may appeal that valuation to the tax assessor within forty-five (45) days of notice of valuation.
 When the valuation of the vehicle has been made by the assessor, the assessor shall render a decision within ten (10) days of the filing of the appeal.
 When the valuation of the vehicle has been made by the Rhode Island vehicle valuation commission, the assessor shall forward the appeal on the form provided by the commission to the Rhode Island vehicle valuation commission within ten (10) days.
 The commission shall transmit its decision to the tax assessor within twenty (20) days of the receipt of the appeal.

 (b) Within thirty (30) days of the notification of the decision of the tax assessor or the commission, an aggrieved taxpayer may appeal the decision to the district court for the judicial division within which the city or town is located.